hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 10: Authentication, Authorization and Security.md

   if (!currentUser) {
     return next(
       new AppError(
-        'The user belonging to this token does no longer exist.', 401
+        "The user belonging to this token does no longer exist.", 401
       )
     );